My Approach to Helping

 Importance of the Client-Therapist Alliance

-Consider our alliance as a mini-laboratory where you can "test-drive" ways of being and get some honest, non-judgey feedback.
+Consider our alliance as a mini-laboratory where you can "test-drive" ways of being and get unbiased, non-judgey feedback.
 Our relationship is a safe, rich and fertile ground for exploring and understanding how you navigate the world and what changes you can make to ease your journey.